C0mposer/Spyro-1-Practice-Rom/README.md

 ## Downloads

-This mod supports multiple platforms. **Download the correct version for what you're going to play on** — the PS2 build will not work on PS1 or emulator, and vice versa.
+This mod supports multiple platforms. **Download the correct version for what you're going to play on**.
+The PS2 build will not work on PS1 or emulator, and vice versa.

 | Platform | Save States | Ghost Replay | Notes |
 |---|---|---|---|